sanjitdp/sanjitdp.github.io/_posts/2023-08-23-leetcode-lessons.md

 ## Max-flow and min-cut

 The Ford-Fulkerson algorithm for max-flow and min-cut finds the maximum flow that can be sent through a sequence of pipes with capacity constraints on each of the edges.
-This is an interesting optimization problem (I might write a post on this someday) but it is rare that such a problem appears on LeetCode.
+This is an interesting optimization problem (I might write a note on this someday) but it is rare that such a problem appears on LeetCode.

 ## $A^*$ search algorithm